Co-founder Mudassir Sheikh also says an IPO is a 'natural milestone', but not yet on the cards

 “The consolidated business plan needs another couple of years to breakeven, but there are parts of the business that are already profitable such as some of the earlier services are already making money.
 The four big markets for us are Egypt, Saudi, Pakistan and the UAE, but there are many new countries we have launched in which will become more significant over time,” he said.

 “We continue to see opportunity in new markets and in new businesses that require investment, which is what pushes the profitability level out of it,” he added.

 The co-founder also said the company will eventually be listed on a public stock exchange, though it is not currently in the cards.

 “The IPO is a natural milestone that’s going to happen at some point, but this is not something that we’re focused on at the moment.
 We’re focused on building an organisation that can truly impact the lives of a large majority of this region in terms of earning a living, in terms of mobility and in terms of other daily needs,” he said.

 Careem claims it provides 80,000 job opportunities a month in MENA.
-It currently has 800,000 captains and 24 million customers on its platform.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It currently has 800,000 captains and 24 million customers on its platform.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.